 Following the withdrawal of economic support from the former Soviet Union in 1989, Mongolia moved to a free-market democracy in 1990, with the first multi-party elections taking place in 1992.
 In line with the 1992 Constitution, Mongolia is a parliamentary democracy with a President as a directly elected head of state.
 Since 1990, Mongolia has had seven parliamentary elections and six presidential elections.
 The 2016 parliamentary elections resulted in a massive 85% majority win by the Mongolian People’s Party.
-Jargaltulga Erdenebat was appointed as the Prime Minister and has vowed to stabilize the economy and introduce fiscal discipline.

 The Mongolian population is approximately 3 million, with nearly half of the population living in the capital, Ulaanbaatar.
 According to the UNESCO Institute for Statistics, Mongolia has a literacy rate of 98.4%, one of the highest levels in the world.
-68% of the population are under age of 35, one of the lowest population rankings in Asia.
+68% of the population are under the age of 35, one of the lowest age rankings in Asia.

-Mongolia is a member of the United Nations and its troops have been participating in peacekeeping activities in Sierra Leone, Kosovo, Afghanistan and Iraq.
-Mongolia has signed tariff-free goods export agreement with the European Union and received aid under the Millennium Development Goal Foundation from the United States of America.
+Mongolia is a member of the United Nations and its troops have been a participating in peacekeeping activities in Sierra Leone, Kosovo, Afghanistan and Iraq.
+Mongolia has signed a tariff-free goods export agreement with the European Union and received aid under the Millennium Development Goal Foundation from the United States of America.
 It has been a member of the World Trade Organization since 1997.
 Mongolia successfully hosted the 2016 Asia-Europe Meeting (ASEM) and raised its profile in the international spotlight.
 During the 2 day event, many bilateral meetings with leaders of the ASEM partner countries were held that would strengthen its cooperation and relations with many countries.